 - Light and dark colour schemes with accent options

-- Reusable components: tables, forms, cards, charts
+- Reusable components: tables, forms, cards and charts

 - Valid, standards-compliant HTML that’s kind to SEO and page speed